dotnet/runtime/Documentation/design-docs/native-hosting.md

 ## New host binary for finding `hostfxr`
-Add new library `nethost` which will provide a way to locate the right `hostfxr`.
+New library `nethost` which provides a way to locate the right `hostfxr`.
-The library would be a dynamically loaded library (`.dll`, `.so`, `.dylib`).
-For ease of use there would be a header file for C/C++ apps as well as `.lib`/`.a` for easy linking.
+This is a dynamically loaded library (`.dll`, `.so`, `.dylib`).
+For ease of use there is a header file for C/C++ apps as well as `.lib` for easy linking on Windows.
-Native host would ship this library as part of the app.
+Native hosts ship this library as part of the app.
 Unlike the `apphost`, `comhost` and `ijwhost`, the `nethost` will not be directly supported by the .NET Core SDK since it's target usage is not from .NET Core apps.

 The `nethost` is part of the `Microsoft.NETCore.DotNetAppHost` package.
 Users are expected to either download the package directly or rely on .NET SDK to pull it down.